SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Refresh](./images/refresh.png)

-14. After the reload we will have the aditional `database explorer` tab on the left.
+14. After the reload we will have the aditional `database explorer` tab on the left(highlighted in the screenshot).
 Click on this tab and the Database Explorer Connectivity popup can be seen as below:

 ![DB Explorer tab](./images/db_explorer_tab.png)